One person infected with coronavirus at Equinor's offshore oil project

 OSLO (Reuters) - A worker at Equinor’s (EQNR.OL) Martin Linge offshore oil and gas development has been diagnosed with the coronavirus and is being held in isolation, the Norwegian energy firm said on Wednesday.

+Norway, Western Europe’s top oil and gas producer, has 8,000-10,000 people working at offshore production platforms, drilling rigs and supply vessels at any given time, industry data shows.

-Located in the North Sea, some 160 kilometers from land, the much-delayed Martin Linge field is under construction and is planned to start production at the end of 2020.
+Located in the North Sea, 160 km from land, the much-delayed Martin Linge field is under construction and is planned to start production at the end of 2020.

 The infected person arrived on March 4 and was isolated five days later.
 There are currently 776 people offshore, working on the project and spread across three installations, Equinor said in a statement.

 “The activity on the field will be reduced today.
 Personnel remain at the installations they are already located on.
-Equinor is continuously evaluating further measures,” the company added.
+Equinor is continuously evaluating further measures,” the company said.

 “The person had recently been to Austria.
-When Austria was listed as a high-risk destination, the person was quarantined on board and a test was conducted,” Equinor said.
+When Austria was listed as a high-risk destination, the person was quarantined on board and a test was conducted,” Equinor added.

 Originally scheduled for completion in 2016, Martin Linge has been plagued by cost overruns, and the start-up date has been postponed several times.

+Other operators include Aker BP AKERBP, ConocoPhillips (COP.N), Eni’s (ENI.MI) subsidiary Vaar Energi, Wintershall Dea WINT.UL, Repsol (REP.MC), Shell (RDSa.L), Lundin Petroleum (LUPE.ST), DNO (DNO.OL), Total (TOTF.PA) and Okea (OKEA.OL).

-Reporting by Terje Solsvik; Editing by Tom Hogue and Muralikumar Anantharaman
+Reporting by Terje Solsvik; Editing by Tom Hogue, Muralikumar Anantharaman and Giles Elgood